Parliamentary.ai

 The key changes proposed are:

-• Succession to the Duchy: The title of Duke of Cornwall will now pass to the eldest child of the monarch (heir to the throne), regardless of gender.
+• Succession to the Duke of Cornwall: The title will pass to the eldest child of the monarch (heir to the throne), regardless of gender.

-• Crown Immunity Removal: The Duchy of Cornwall will no longer benefit from the presumption of Crown immunity, meaning it will be subject to the same laws as other entities.
+• Crown Immunity: The presumption of Crown immunity for the Duchy of Cornwall is removed, meaning it will be subject to the same laws as other entities.

-• Taxation: The Duchy will be treated as settled property for income tax and capital gains tax purposes, meaning it will be subject to these taxes.
+• Tax Status: The Duchy will be treated as settled property for income tax and capital gains tax purposes.

-• Legal Representation: Any attorney or solicitor working for the Duchy must be a barrister or hold a practicing certificate.
+• Legal Representation: Any attorney or solicitor working for the Duchy must be a barrister or hold a practising certificate.

-• Treasury Solicitor's Role: The Treasury Solicitor will no longer be involved in the affairs or legal proceedings of the Duchy.
+• Treasury Solicitor's Role: The Treasury Solicitor will no longer represent the Duchy in legal matters.

 Government Spending

-The bill is unlikely to directly affect UK government spending.
-However, the change in the Duchy's tax status may lead to increased tax revenue for the government.
+The bill is not expected to have a significant direct impact on government spending.
+However, the changes to the Duchy's tax status may lead to increased tax revenue for the government.
+Exact figures are not provided in the bill itself.

 Groups Affected